ArrofiFahmi/Amazon_Rating_Sales/README.md

 ![image alt](https://github.com/ArrofiFahmi/Amazon_Rating_Sales/blob/main/Images/Top%205%20from%20The%20Bottom%20Product%20Types%20by%20Mean%20Rating%20in%20Computer&Accesories%20Categories.png?raw=true)
 ![image alt](https://github.com/ArrofiFahmi/Amazon_Rating_Sales/blob/main/Images/Top%205%20from%20The%20Bottom%20Product%20Types%20by%20Mean%20Rating%20in%20Offices%20Categories.png?raw=true)

-### Insights into Probabilities of Top Skills appearing in Job Posts for Entry Level Data Roles
 #### Key Observations:
   1. Electronic: Mean ratings range from 3.5 to 3.8.
 3D Glasses have the lowest rating (3.5) in this category, while Remote Controls are rated at 3.8.
   2. Home & Kitchen: The bottom five product types by mean rating range from 3.3 to 3.7.
 With Electric Grinders have the lowest mean rating of 3.3 and Heat Convector products perform slightly better with a mean rating of 3.7.